NcEternal/PACS_Challenge_3/README.md

 ## The `solver` Class ##

-Inside the `Solver.hpp` file, in the `laplace` namespace is defined the `solver` class.
+Inside the `Solver.hpp` file, under the namespace `laplace`, is defined the `solver` class.
 This is the class used to numerically solve the Laplace equation using the Jacobi iteration method, either sequentially or parallely.
 Going forward we'll use the following aliases: `Func = std::function<double(double, double)>` and `BC_Func = std::function<double(double)>`;